 - Increased depression

 Alcohol can slow the brain and body making it hard to think clearly, move safely, and breathe normally.
 It also increases the effects and severity of mental health conditions like depression.
-Today at least half of people with addiction struggle with co-occurring mental health disorders.
+Today at least half of people with addiction struggle with co-occurring mental health conditions.
 Clients are less likely to relapse, seek other drug use, or quit a recovery program when treated together.

 Do I Need Alcohol Addiction Treatment?